adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The first golden streaks of dawn appeared in the sky.
 Then Ozma joined them, in one of her prettiest gowns.

 "Our enemies have not yet arrived," said the Scarecrow.

 "They will soon be here," she said, "for I have just glanced at my Magic Picture.
 They are coughing and choking with the dust in the tunnel."

 "Oh, is there dust in the tunnel?" asked the Tin Woodman.

 "Yes; Ozma placed it there by means of the Magic Belt," explained the Scarecrow, with one of his broad smiles.

 Then Dorothy, Uncle Henry and Aunt Em came to them.
 The girl had a sleepless and anxious night.
 The Wizard and the Shaggy Man next arrived.

 "There lies the tunnel," said Ozma, pointing to a part of the ground just before the Forbidden Fountain, "and in a few moments the dreadful invaders will break through the earth and swarm over the land.
 Let us all stand on the other side of the Fountain and watch to see what happens."

 At once they moved around the fountain of the Water of Oblivion.
 There they stood silent until the earth broke.
 The First and Foremost appeared, followed by all his grim warriors.

 The leader sprang forward, saw the fountain and rushed toward it and drank eagerly of the sparkling water.
 Many of the other Phanfasms drank, too, in order to clear their dry and dusty throats.
 Then they stood around and looked at one another with simple, wondering smiles.

 The First and Foremost saw Ozma and her companions beyond the fountain.
 He merely stared at her — he forgot where he was and why he came there.

 But now the Grand Gallipoot arrived, with a hoarse cry of rage and thirst.
 He too saw the fountain and hastened to drink of its forbidden waters.
 The other Growleywogs followed him.
-They drank and cast off their false heads to **slake their thirst**1 at the fountain.
+They drank and cast off their false heads to **slake their thirst** (утолить жажду) at the fountain.

 When the Nome King and General Guph arrived they both made a dash to drink, but the General was so mad with thirst that he knocked his King over and then drank heartily of the Water of Oblivion.
 This rude act of his General made the Nome King so angry that for a moment he forgot he was thirsty.
 He rose to his feet, saw Ozma and her people, and yelled out: